sahiliamsso/docs/source/authn-guide/duo.md

 # Duo Security
 ## Overview
 [Duo Security](htp://duosecurity.com) is a SaaS authentication provider.
-This documentation will explain how to use the [Duo interception script](https://github.com/GluuFederation/oxAuth/tree/master/Server/integrations/duo) to configure the Gluu Server for a two-step authentication process with username and password as the first step, and Duo as the second step.
+This document will explain how to use the [Duo interception script](https://github.com/GluuFederation/oxAuth/tree/master/Server/integrations/duo) to configure the Gluu Server for a two-step authentication process with username and password as the first step, and Duo as the second step.

 ## Properties
 There are a few properties in the Duo Security authentication script: